Benefits of Recovery Runs – Why Running Slow is Good For You?

 The runner doesn’t need to focus on anything other than enjoying the fresh air and surroundings.
 Sometimes we just need to go back to the basics of why it is we run.
 The recovery run helps the runner do just that.

 For the recovery run to, well, help the runner recover, having the right pace is crucial.

 The pace of the run varies based on an individual runner’s average pace.
 The rule of thumb is that it should be a low-intensity run in terms of effort.
 This means a conversation pace.
 The runner should never feel like they are pushing it.
 Aim for around 60- to 90-seconds slower than normal average pace.

 The recovery run doesn’t need to be really long when it comes to distance.
 However, this is also subjective.
 After a long training run in preparation for a marathon, a recovery run might be anywhere from three to six miles.

-Even when not training, a recovery run can be higher in mileage like six to eight depending on what that day’s goal is.
+Even when not training, a recovery run can be higher in mileage, like six to eight, depending on that day’s goal.
 A recovery run in this situation isn’t a tempo run or fartlek workout for speed.
 It’s those miles that are just miles that add to a weekly total where the pace isn’t at the forefront.

 There is no short thing as run-in too slow during a recovery run as long as the form is intact.